Coiot/silly-kitty/content/volunteer.md

 NWA Community Cat Project

-200 S. Barton Avenue
+\*\\ 200 S. Barton Avenue

-Fayetteville, AR 72701
+\*\\ Fayetteville, AR 72701

+Sponsor a clinic or a cat colony in need.
+We will post your business or name as a sponsor on our web site.

+Adopt a homeless cat or kitten!
+Please check out our [Facebook page](https://www.facebook.com/nwacommunitycatproject/), for a listing of cats and kittens needing homes.

+Businesses where we can put donation boxes.
+We will post your business on our web site as a donor.

+Donate your vehicle, working or not.

 #### **WISH LIST**